AnyFetch/developers.anyfetch.com/products/salesfetch.md

 ![Approve third party access](/images/products/salesfetch/approve-third-party.png)

 On the next screen, the permission used by the package will be displayed.
-Salesfetch only use `read` access to your objects.

 ![API access](/images/products/salesfetch/package-api-access.png)